francoisMinette/EvolutionGamingTreeAssignment/README.txt

 - If the file does not exist or if the file is empty, then it will create a simple tree with one node.
 - On the html page you can ADD, REMOVE, HIDE / SHOW children elements.
 - You can also SAVE the state of the tree on the page. if you restart / refresh the page then it will load the tree as it was saved previously.
+- Important information : the data will note be saved / loaded if the test is not done on a server

 Additional info, what did I use :